 - Best practices for 3- Dimensional outputs are outlined in our Guidelines of Quality 3D Outputs article

 You may need to increase your overlap if you are experiencing missing gaps of imagery in your final survey.
 This is especially true if you are flying over a very homogeneous area such as mature corn crops.

 Side overlap changes the number of transects needed across the area of interest.
-Increasing your side overlap will effect the amount of land the drone will cover in one survey.
-Increasing forward overlap is a good way to increase redundancy in your data without effecting battery life so much.
+Increasing your side overlap will affect the amount of land the drone will cover in one survey.
+Increasing forward overlap is a good way to increase redundancy in your data without affecting battery life so much.

 The overlap settings are held within the "Advanced Settings" menu of your flight plan.
 For full details on changing your overlap see our Mission Settings article.

 Choosing the right transect direction can also help you save on battery life.
 Always plan the survey with transects running parallel to the longest side of the polygon.
 By planning this way you using the shortest flight path to cover the area of interest which will allow you to cover more ground on one battery cycle.

 Breaking up Flights for Larger Fields

 Within the PrecisionFlight application there are some memory limitations to the survey size that you are able to plan.
 You are only able to plan out around 300 acres within the application at once.
 If you have 600 acres to survey you will be forced to do this in two separate flight plans.
 Here are some guidelines to follow when this is needed-